A Pareto Dominance Principle for Data-Driven Optimization: Pareto dominant predictors and prescriptors

-\begin{proposition}[Continuity of $\tilde c^\star$] If the rate function $I$ is regular and $r>0$, then the distributionally robust predictor~$\tilde c^\star(x,s)$ is bounded and continuous in~$x$ on~$X\times\SS$ and continuous in~$(x,s)$ on~$X\times\SS_\infty$. \end{proposition} The proof of Proposition~\ref{prop:continuity_cr} is technical and therefore relegated to Appendix~\ref{app:proof:continuity:cr}.
 Intuitively, the compressed data-driven predictor~$\tilde c^\star(x,s)$ evaluates the worst-case objective function of the stochastic optimization problem~\eqref{eq:examples:c} over all probability measures~$\mb P_\theta$ corresponding to models~$\theta\in\cl\Theta$ that reside in an $I$-ball of radius~$r$ around~$s$.
 Thus, $\tilde c^\star(x,s)$ admits a distributionally robust interpretation, which justifies our terminology.